ptbdnr/rag-demo/HLD.md

 Coordinates the entire document processing pipeline, ensuring tasks are executed in the correct order while maintaining parallel processing.
 The orchestrator tracks job status and handles failures.

 ### 2.3 Document Loader
 Responsible for retrieving documents from various sources (URLs, uploads) and preparing them for processing.
 Supports multiple document formats.
+Output is saved in an object store.

 ### 2.4 OCR Service
-Extracts text from image-based documents or scanned PDFs.
+Extracts text from image-based documents or (scanned) PDFs.

 ### 2.5 Document Splitter
 The core chunking component that divides documents into meaningful segments while preserving context.
-Supports multiple chunking strategies.
+Supports multiple chunking strategies: fix and semantic.
+The output is saved in a text database.

 ### 2.6 Encoder
-Generates vector embeddings for document chunks using an embedding model and injects them into the vector database.
+Generates vector embeddings for document chunks using an embedding model and injects them into the (text and) vector database.

 ### 2.7 Object Store
 Persistent storage for original documents and processed chunks, enabling retrieval and reprocessing when needed.